Will soon appear before world, says Amritpal Singh in new video | Law-Order

 The purported video surfaced hours after his audio clip came out on social media in which he debunked speculation he was negotiating his surrender.

-''And soon will appear before the world and will also be amongst the 'Sangat','' Amritpal Singh said.
+"And soon will appear before the world and will also be amongst the 'Sangat'," he said.

 Police have stepped up security in and around Amritsar and Bathinda amid reports that Amritpal Singh may surrender after entering any of the two Sikh shrines - Golden Temple in Amritsar and Takht Sri Damdama Sahib in Bathinda.